tomaskukk/summerhunter-home-assignment/README.md

 ## Testing

 I added some simple cypress E2E tests for the componenets made.
 I also made a few tests for the querys.

 These would have been better to make in the backend but I didn't find a compact testing library for typeorm.

+You can run cypress with `yarn cypress open`.
+You will be prompted with cypress main window where you can choose which spec to run.